Remove the furnace humidifier that’s not working

 Turn off the power to the furnace and humidifier.
 Next, disconnect the round bypass duct (if equipped) coming into the old unit.
 Then turn off the water valve and disconnect the old water line.
 Disconnect the wiring to the solenoid valve and humidistat and remove the old furnace humidifier (photo 1).

-Install the new furnace humidifier
+Add humidifier to furnace by installing the new furnace humidifier

 Photo 2: Cut the new opening